-Professor Lee Thomason is an assistant clinical professor of law who led the launch of the Entrepreneurial Business Law Clinic at The Ohio State University Moritz College of Law in January 2012.
+Professor Lee Thomason is an associate clinical professor of law who led the launch of the Entrepreneurial Business Law Clinic at The Ohio State University Moritz College of Law in January 2012.
 Thomason mentors third-year students who work with startup and early-stage companies through the clinic.

 A registered patent attorney, Professor Thomason previously taught the Intellectual Property Transactions and Patent Law courses as an adjunct professor at the University of Kentucky College of Law.